surniaulula/wpsso/readme.txt

 <p>Development, alpha, beta, and release candidate updates are available for Premium users.</p>

 <p>Under the SSO &gt; Update Manager settings page, select the "Development and Up" version filter for WPSSO Core and all its extensions (to satisfy any version dependencies).
 Save the plugin settings, and click the "Check for Plugin Updates" button to fetch the latest / current WPSSO version information.
 When new Development versions are available, they will automatically appear under your WordPress Dashboard &gt; Updates page.
-You can always re-select the "Stable / Production" version filter at any time to re-install the last stable / production version of a plugin.</p>
+You can always reselect the "Stable / Production" version filter at any time to re-install the last stable / production version of a plugin.</p>

 <h3>Changelog / Release Notes</h3>